'I haven't been this excited about a sport since cyclo-cross' – we tried Hyrox and Crossfit, and one of them actually improved our riding

 Doing something different is often good for us - mentally and physically.

-"Pushing your body and mind in different ways is only ever going to be a positive thing," Brammeier confirms.
+"Pushing your body and mind in different ways is only ever going to be a positive thing," Brammeier says.
 "Doing the same things all the time year after year can sometimes see you stagnate.
-Introducing Hyrox into your program can be a great way to keep you motivated, highlight weaknesses and see improvements in your overall fitness which can be crossed over to your cycling."
+Introducing Hyrox into your program can be a great way to keep you motivated, and highlight weaknesses and see improvements in your overall fitness which can be crossed over to your cycling."

-Following a program and reaping the rewards
+Following a programme and reaping the rewards

 Fitting these in around your cycling is the art.